urbanjost/M_intrinsics/docs/intrinsics.md

 The return value corresponds to the minimum value among the arguments, and has the same type and kind as the first argument.

+If arguments are elemental arrays each element of the returned array shall be the minimum value of the Nth element of all the arrays (or expanded scalars).

+The value of the result is that of the smallest argument.
+For arguments of character type, the result is the value that would be selected by application of intrinsic relational operators; that is, the collating sequence for characters with the kind type parameter of the arguments is applied.
+If the selected argument is shorter than the longest argument, the result is extended with blanks on the right to the length of the longest argument.

 ### **Examples**

 Sample program